madajaju/edgemere/docs/edgemere/sml/so/usecases/managestacks/index.md

 Deploy Stack allows a devops engineer to deploy a stack to an environment.
 Parameters can be passed during the deployment of the stack to the environment.
 Policies are attached to the stack during deployment and the stack is Service Orchestrator creates a landscape request to match the request of deploying the stack requirements.

 ![Scenario DeployStack](./DeployStack.png)
+#### Criteria

+* Given - A DevOps engineer can deploy a stack to an environment with parameters
+* When - Policies are attached to the stack during deployment
+* Then - A DevOps engineer can deploy a stack to an environment with parameters

 #### Steps
 1. To Be Defined